desmos-labs/desmos/x/reports/spec/02-concepts.md

 A report message can be optionally used to further describe why a user or content has been reported.
 This can be useful if the reporter wants to leave a message to other users or administrators that will deal with the report itself.

 ### Reporter
-The address of the user that made the report.
+The address of the user that has created the report.

 ### Target
 The target user or post that has been reported.